chriswayg/ansible-initial-server/README.md

 For the first run on Ubuntu (before the SSH key has been transferred):

-- `ansible-playbook -u ubuntu --ask-pass --ask-become-pass -v server-template.yml`
+- `ansible-playbook --ask-pass --ask-become-pass -v server-template.yml`

 For subsequent runs:

-- `ansible-playbook -u ubuntu -vv server-template.yml`
+- `ansible-playbook -vv server-template.yml`

 License